Provider Manifests

 from | string | Set to discovery to populate the value from post-connect discovery metadata. |

-The spec block for a kind: authentication manifest describes a platform authentication provider package.
+The spec block for a kind: identity manifest describes a platform identity provider package.

 | Field | Type | Purpose |